-HISTORY: There have been 39 tsunami events recorded in Del Norte County between 1938 and 2018.
-Most of these were small and detected only by tide gauges.
-Impacts were reported for four events that included a combined 12 deaths, 38 injuries, and more than $37 million in damage.
+HISTORY AND SCOPE: There have been over 40 tsunami events recorded in Del Norte County since tidal gauges were installed in 1933.
+While most of these were small events, four events caused significant damage and a combined 12 deaths.
 Almost half of all known fatalities from tsunami events on the U.S. west coast have occurred in Del Norte County.

-Click on the red button to be informed of distant source tsunamis.
-When large earthquakes happen far away - such as in Alaska, Japan, or Chile, you may learn that a distant source tsunami is coming hours ahead of arrival.
+Click on the red button to be informed of distant source tsunamis through Del Norte County's Community Alert System.
+When large earthquakes happen far away - such as in Alaska, Japan, or Chile, you may learn that a tsunami is coming hours ahead of arrival.
 REMEMBER!
-If you feel a strong and/or long earthquake that's your natural alert that a local source tsunami may be imminent!
+If you feel a strong and/or long earthquake, that's your natural alert that a local source tsunami may be imminent!
 It is important that you quickly move to a safe zone.
-Not sure if an earthquake was big enough?
-When in doubt - drill it out.

 On March 28, 1964, a 9.2 earthquake struck Alaska, causing tsunami waves near its source and along the U.S. West Coast.
 Due to its location, offshore topography (bathymetry), and Crescent-shaped shoreline, Crescent City saw the greatest damage outside of Alaska.
 Four large tsunami waves came ashore in Crescent City, reaching heights of twenty feet, and inundating 29 blocks.